-Car parts for a particular car brand may be sourced from manufacturer-authorised suppliers, or other suppliers, and the issue of how parts are labelled or described is an ongoing source of contention within the industry (see box 5.1).
+Car parts for a particular car brand may be sourced from manufacturer-authorised suppliers, or other suppliers, and the issue of how parts are labelled or described is an ongoing source of contention within the industry.
+Stakeholder submissions indicated that there is no common agreement about the labelling of different kinds of parts - particularly about the use of the word 'genuine'.
+Box 5.1 below describes the ACCC's understanding of the different parts types, although other categorisations are possible.

-Box 5.1: Sources and types of car parts 369
+Box 5.1: Types of car parts